SantiagoYanezFerreiro/Top_Developer_Resources/README.md

 ## Website Structure

-Sites

 ### Home

 Home Page contains 3 sections:

 Search bar where user can search for resources.

 Call to Action for non registered Users -> Join Us Now! with the option to register.

 Latest Resources -> Latest Added Resources Displayed.

-### Home Page

 ### Resources